 Also in tandem with the Landslide program, every year since 2006, TCLF has produced an online exhibition about the year’s thematic compendium.
-Like the traveling exhibitions, the online ones feature newly commissioned photography, narratives about the theme being explored and the individual sites, and ways for the public to get involved.
-Beginning with the Kiley Landslide in 2013, the online version of the traveling exhibition includes additional photography not included in the traveling exhibition, along with recollections from friends, family and colleagues.
-In 2015’s New American Garden online exhibition, clips from the Pioneers Oral History with James van Sweden were incorporated, along with additional photography and recollections.
+Like the traveling exhibitions, the online ones feature newly commissioned photography, informative narratives about the sites and the theme, and avenues for public involvement.
+Beginning with the Kiley Landslide in 2013, the online versions of the exhibitions present additional photography not included in the traveling exhibition, along with recollections from friends, family members, and colleagues.
+In 2015’s New American Garden and 2016’s The Landscape Architecture of Lawrence Halprin online exhibitions feature clips from the Pioneers Oral History with James van Sweden and Lawrence Halprin, respectively, along with the additional photography and recollections.

 Thanks to a generous, anonymous donor, discounted rental rates on TCLF’s traveling exhibitions are now available to all CELA-member universities with suitable exhibition space.
 To learn more about TCLF’s traveling exhibitions or to receive an exhibition prospectus, contact Aileen Beringer: [email protected]; 202-483-0553.